Top

 Child custody laws in California are guided by the California Family Code, which prioritizes the best interests of the child.
 The courts encourage frequent and continuing contact with both parents, emphasizing a joint custody arrangement whenever feasible.
 Legal parents have the right to make decisions about their child's health, education, and welfare.

-In Los Angeles, the Superior Court's Family Law Division oversees child custody cases, applying state guidelines while considering local statutes.
-Parents need to understand court expectations, such as the requirement for co-parenting classes, which help facilitate cooperation between parents.
+In Los Angeles, the Superior Court's Family Law Division oversees child custody cases, applying state guidelines while considering local procedures.
+Parents need to understand court expectations, such as the availability and, in some cases, requirement of co-parenting classes, which help facilitate cooperation between parents.
 Lavinsky Law can assist you in navigating these procedural nuances to safeguard your child's welfare.

 Contact our trusted child custody lawyer in Los Angeles at (310) 929-6411 to schedule a free consultation.